cup1dcups/cup1dcups/README.md

   ┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈

-I'm a fictionkin , my current kin is Ze from A ReGect.     ▄︻デ══━一   . . .
+I'm a fictionkin , my current kin is Ze from A ReGect.     ▄︻デ══━一   . . .  ata book > https://cup1dcups.atabook.org/?page=1

 >> I like multiple fandoms.
 Some of my main ones are A ReGect  ,  SFAWTDE  ,  ACEOFSPADES  ,  Ect/Ask.